Sync EV Review

 This is something our own customer service team see for themselves and we know our customers have experienced too.
 As much as I’d like to think so, I wasn’t getting any special treatment which bodes well for “real” customers.

-I can heartily recommend the Sync EV.
-Unless you are really set on having a tethered charge point, then the Sync EV does the basics and more.
+Unless you are really set on having a tethered charge point, then the Sync EV does the basics well but also offers more advanced charging features including the ability to work with an energy tariff like Octopus Agile.

 It’s unobtrusive, reliable and has the smart app features most people would need.
 And if you don’t want to faff around with scheduling and so on (although it’s pretty easy to set up) then you can just use the “Plug and Charge” option and keep things dead simple.

-If you really want a tethered charge point, then your main options in this price bracket are the Ohme Home, Ohme Home Pro or Wallbox Pulsar Plus.
+For the price, you may want to consider chargers such as the Ohme Home Pro or the Easee One - which is our most popular product.
+If you really want a tethered charge point, then your main options in this price bracket is the Ohme Home Pro.